celiamp8/celia-test-tyl/README.md

 ### How to run

+- Make sure to have NodeJs with a version >= 12
 - Download the repository
 - Run `npm install`
 - From the terminal, navigate to the repository's main folder: celia-test-tyl